-Fish of all sizes that are tagged in the western GOA are more likel to immediately move from this area than remain.
-It appears that th WGOA is a transition zone for all-sized sablefish, as there is betwee an 80%-90% probability that a sablefish will leave the WGOA 1 yea after arriving.
-However, fish tagged at a small size in the WGOA ten to remain in the western areas (WGOA, AI, BS) longer than large fisl before heading east.
-The majority of small-sized sablefish released i the WGOA were caught in the WGOA, AI, and BS 0-3 years follow ing tagging.
-However, the majority of small fish recovered 5+ year following tagging were caught primarily in the CGOA, EGOA, an BC, reinforcing the movement model of their eventual eastwar movement.
-Large-sized sablefish have a tendency to move from th WGOA immediately and appear to move eastward.
-The majorit of large tagged sablefish from the WGOA were immediately (1years following tagging) recovered in the CGOA, EGOA, and BC Since sablefish tagging was initiated, only eight large tagged fish i the WGOA have been recovered in the BS and only nine in the AI.
+Fish of all sizes that are tagged in the western GOA are more likely (than previously reported by Heifetz and Fujioka 1991) to move from this area (Hanselman et al. in review).
+It appears that the Western Gulf of Alaska (WGOA) is a transition zone for all sizes of sablefish, as there is between an 80-90% probability that a sablefish will leave the WGOA 1 year after arriving (Hanselman et al. in review).
+However, fish tagged at a small size in the WGOA tend to remain in the western areas (WGOA, AI, BS) longer than large fish before heading east (Maloney 2002).
+The majority of small-sized sablefish released in the WGOA were caught in the WGOA, AI, and BS 0-3 years following tagging.
+However, the majority of small fish recovered 5+ years following tagging were primarily caught in the CGOA, EGOA, and BC, reinforcing the movement model of their eventual eastward movement.
+Large-sized sablefish have a tendency to move from the WGOA were immediately (1-4 years following tagging) recovered in the CGOA, EGOA, and BC.
+Since sablefish tagging was initiated, only eight large tagged fish in the WGOA have been recovered in the BS and only nine in the AI.

-Similar percentages of recoveries from WGOA-released fish (all size groups and years at liberty combined) were found in the WGOA (25%); EGOA (24%); and CGOA (21%; Fig. 13, 14, Table 3).
+Similar percentages of recoveries from WGOA released fish (all size groups and years at liberty combined) were found in the WGOA (25%), EGOA (24%), and CGOA (21%; Figs. 10, 11; Table 3).
 The pattern of movement from this area is strikingly different from other areas in the GOA, where the majority of fish remained in their release area.
-It should be noted, as is evident in Figure 8, that there are not as many large-sized sablefish tagged in the WGOA.
+It should be noted, as is evident in Figure 5, that there are not as many large-sized sablefish tagged in the WGOA.
 Length frequency data from the longline survey show that there are an increased number of smaller-sized sablefish caught in the WGOA than in other areas.
-For example, 59 cm is the most frequent caught length of sablefish within the Shumagin geographic area (within the WGOA) on the longline survey compared to 67 cm within the Kodiak geographic area (within the CGOA).
+For example, during the longline survey